gleannyc/documentation/docs/docs/visualizing-data/Breakout.md

 !!! info

-    When breaking out using Array attributes the default visualization depicts the distribution of the items within all the arrays in your dataset
+    When breaking out using Array attributes, Glean unnests your data, so the visualization depicts the distribution of all items within all arrays in your dataset.

 ## Color Breakout